 Lee is a member of the Actors Equity Association (AEA) and his areas of continued movement study include Alexander Technique, Laban/Bartenieff, Viewpoints and Feldenkrais.
 Lee is also a 1993 National Endowment for the Arts Fellowship recipient for his work in Character Mask.
 He currently teaches at the University of Miami, Florida and has taught at the Yale School of Music, New York University, Quinnipiac University, The University of Texas and the North Carolina School of the Arts.

-As a fight director, Lee's professional credits include productions Jupiter Maltz Theatre (LORT B), the North Carolina Shakespeare Festival (LORT C), Triad Stage (LOA), PalmBeach Dramaworks (LOA) as well as colleges and universities across the country.
+As a fight director, Lee's professional credits include productions Jupiter Maltz Theatre (LORT B), The Florida Grand Opera, SlowBurn Theatre, Miami New Theatre, North Carolina Shakespeare Festival (LORT C), Triad Stage (LOA), PalmBeach Dramaworks (LOA) as well as colleges and universities across the country.

 - AEA, Theatrical Firearms Instructor